scipy-conference/scipy-conference/manual/program/reviewer_guidelines.rst

 SciPy has adopted a double-open review process.
 Reviewers will see the name(s) of the submitters when they review a submission, and reviewers' names will be attached to their review for submitters to see.
 Their name will also be listed on the website as a member of the Program Committee.

 Reviewers may be asked to review submissions for talks and tutorials.
 Tutorials should be approachable to a broad audience in the SciPy community, so all members of the reviewer pool are eligible to review them.
-Please refer to the tips for tutorial review for what we'd like to see in tutorial reviews.
 If you feel you are not qualified to review a tutorial that you are assigned, please contact the tutorials chairs.

 Instructions
 ------------